aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/README.md

 - A **portfolio** is a collection of products, together with the configuration information.
 You can use portfolios to manage the user access to specific products.
 - **Constraints** control the way users can deploy a product.
     * _Launch Constraints_
-    With launchconstraints,youcanspecifyarolethattheAWS
+    <br>With launchconstraints,you can specify a role that the AWS
     Service Catalog can assume to launch a product from the portfolio.
-This means that you don’t need to give permissions necessary to deploy the resource to your IAM user. o NotificationConstraints-AnotificationconstraintspecifiesanAmazonSNStopicto receive notifications about stack events. o TemplateConstraints-Tolimittheoptionsthatareavailabletoenduserswhenthey launch a product, you apply template constraints.
+This means that you don’t need to give permissions necessary to deploy the resource to your IAM user.
-• User roles:
+    * _Notification Constraints_ <br>AnotificationconstraintspecifiesanAmazonSNStopicto receive notifications about stack events.

-o ServiceCatalogAdministrator-ThisuserhasAWSServiceCatalogAdminFullAccess policy associated with it.
-You will use this user for configuring your AWS Service Catalog. o ServiceCatalogEnduser-ThisuserhasAWSServiceCatalogEndUserFullAccess policy associated with it.
-You will use this user for launching products from available catalog.
+    *_Template Constraints_ <br>To limit the options that are available to end users when they launch a product, you apply template constraints.

 ### What are we doing in this lab?
 AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
 AWS Service Catalog allows you to centrally manage commonly deployed IT services in AWS, and helps you achieve consistent governance and meet your compliance requirements while enabling users to quickly deploy only the approved IT services they need.